 Each of the film’s four young principals, together in early evening as the story begins, goes his own way; there are occasional encounters in the hours that follow, but it is not until the next morning that all of them are again together in one place.
 By then, we know each of the four quite well and have a good idea of the forces that control him, even though he may not.

-Curt, the most intelligent and philosophical of the four, is initially undecided about attending an eastern college, for which he had planned to leave in the morning.
+Curt, the most intelligent and philosophical of the four, is initially undecided about attending an Eastern college, for which he had planned to leave in the morning.
 A year earlier, his greatest ambition had been to “become a presidential aide and shake hands with President Kennedy,” but now that’s too simplistic a goal.
 He spends most of the night with members of the Pharaohs (a local gang), who threaten to tie him to a car and drag him through the streets.
 Though be has ample opportunities to escape, he chooses to prove himself to them, winning a chance to join the gang, which he doesn’t even want to do.
-In one strange scene, a middle-aged member of the town’s Moose Club tells Curt, “You’ll make a fine Mouse,” after which the gang’s apparent leader says, “You might make it as a Pharaoh.” perhaps summing up his smalltown options.
+In one strange scene, a middle-aged member of the town’s Moose Club tells Curt, “You’ll make a fine Moose,” after which the gang’s apparent leader says, “You might make it as a Pharaoh.” perhaps summing up his smalltown options.

 At 22, John is the oldest of the quartet, but he’s the one who most wants to “stay 17 forever” and who would be content just to remain the town’s racing champ and drive eternally down Main Street.
 Though he wins an early morning drag race and says he’ll continue to “take ‘em all,” he doesn’t believe he will.